Bed Bugs in Water: Can Bed Bugs Survive in Water?

 Do Bed Bugs Swim in Water?

-When a bed bug is in the water, water fills up their pores and they are unable to inhale air.
+When a bed bug is in the water, water fills up its pores and they are unable to inhale air.
 Despite this, they can still survive for 24 hours drowned in water.

 The important thing is that they die after this.
 Even if they could swim, because of their specific body with pores, they’ll still die.
 Air is still something we all need and bed bugs are not an exception.